Lodoxamide eye drops relieve eye inflammation associated with allergies.

 Lodoxamide eye drops relieve the eye symptoms of an allergy by blocking the release of a chemical called histamine, which is produced by the body as part of the allergic reaction.

 Before using lodoxamide eye drops

-To make sure this is the right treatment for you, before you start using lodoxamide eye drops it is important that your doctor or pharmacist knows:
+To make sure this is the right treatment for you, before you start using lodoxamide eye drops it is important that your doctor knows: